heyasmin/ChipIn/README.md

-# Friends
+# Sky Get Into Tech final project by Ellen Houghton, Eyasmin Basher and Michelle Quaye

-A website / dashboard for personal financial tracking
+# ChipIn: a website / dashboard for personal financial tracking

+# Useful notes:

 - Install the requirements
 ```bash